cschwan/hep-mc/README.rst

 Project Description
 ===================

-``hep-mc`` is a C++11 template library providing Monte Carlo integration algorithms, currently only PLAIN and VEGAS.
-In addition, this library comes with MPI-parallelized routines.
+``hep-mc`` is a C++11 template library for Monte Carlo integration.
+The following integrators are implemented:

+- PLAIN,
+- VEGAS, and
+- a Multi Channel integrator with adaptive weight optimization as described in Ref.
+[1]_.

+In addition, some integrators are available for parallel integration using MPI.

 The aim of this project is to provide functions and classes that are: